jessjimejess/Yolo-based-neural-traffic-signs-detector/README.md

 # Yolo based traffic signs detector
 Deep Learning RT traffic signs detector system based on Yolov3.
-Model trained with RTSD, GTSDB & LISA datasets.
+Model trained with RTSD, GTSDB & LISA datasets (94% accuracy).
 This project uses a RPi as client which send images to a server, which have implemented the neural network.

 This projects also uses OpenCV dnn module for network implementation.